-Well, we found a totally strange trick that people swear by, and it might have been easy to scoff at if our intern hadn't put it to the test when she came down with a crushing headache—and verified that it effectively eliminated her pain in two minutes (so crazy).
+Well, we found a totally strange trick that apparently works, and even if it doesn't, it won't hurt to try.
+This method might have been laughable if our intern hadn't put it to the test when she came down with a crushing headache—and verified that it effectively eliminated her pain in two minutes.

 The Genius Trick

-It all starts with Kamil K. Wawrzyszko, a business consultant and YouTuber with almost 40,000 subscribers to his channel, Kamil's View.
-He posts motivational videos on topics like how to stop procrastinating, how to be happier, and how to wake up more energized, but his video on how to end a headache in two minutes has been viewed nearly two million times, with thousands of comments attesting to the fact that it works.
+The man behind this unusual remedy is Kamil K. Wawrzyszko, a business consultant and YouTuber with almost 70,000 subscribers of his channel, Kamil's View.
+He posts motivational videos on topics like how to stop procrastinating, how to be happier, and how to wake up more energized.
+One of his greatest hits: how to end a headache in two minutes.
+It's been viewed over five million times, with thousands of comments attesting that it works.

-The strategy?
-You focus on the headache, picture the shape, color, and location of the headache repeatedly until it's gone.
-People say that their headache goes from being a large, dark shape to a lighter, smaller shape as the exercise progresses, until the headache diminishes completely.
-Others say they were near vomiting from a migraine so bad, but this trick was able to eliminate.
+Here's the strategy: You focus on the headache, and picture the shape, color, and location of the pain repeatedly until it's gone.
+Some commenters have said that their headache goes from being a large, dark shape to a lighter, smaller shape as the exercise progresses until the pain diminishes completely.
+Others have said they were near vomiting from a horrendous migraine, but then this exercise really did the trick.

 Take it from our very own intern who was experiencing a severe migraine and tried the visualization trick at her desk; she said it full-on worked.
 For the first time ever we found ourselves wishing for a headache just for a chance to try this out and see if this magic is legit.